bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 dimension &mdash; per incoming HTTP request.
 In fact, it would be natural for some WebAssembly use cases to remain solidly single-threaded.
-This motivates the *opt-in* aspect of wasi-threads &mdash; users who need maximum performance from their WebAssembly host should be able use it and others should be able to ignore it.
+This motivates the *opt-in* aspect of wasi-threads &mdash; users who need maximum performance from their WebAssembly host should be able to use it and others should be able to ignore it.

 It has been difficult to estimate the need for wasi-threads due to lack of tooling, preventing experimentation &mdash; but this is changing.
 Until now, users could not compile `pthreads`